mdrijwan/fyp/readme.md

 ## Conclusion
 Everything is working nicely and all the functional requiremnts have been fulfilled according to the proposal.

->Designed with the help of Adobe Dreamweaver for some parts.
+>Designed with Adobe Dreamweaver for some parts.